rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### What is Feature Extraction in ECG?

-**Feature extraction** is the process of finding and measuring these important pieces of information from the ECG signal.
+**Feature extraction** is the process of finding and measuring important pieces of information from the ECG signal.
 These features are like puzzle pieces that we can feed into a computer (using machine learning or deep learning) to detect heart diseases, classify heartbeats, or predict health issues.
 There are three main types of features we’ll explore:

 1. **Time-Domain Features**: These focus on the timing and shape of the ECG signal in the time dimension (like how long a heartbeat takes or how tall a wave is).
 2. **Frequency-Domain Features**: These look at the “vibrations” or frequencies in the ECG signal (like how fast or slow the signal oscillates).